Welcome to

 Lasting Power of Attorney (LPA)

-Should you become unable to communicate your wishes, through an accident or Ill health, a Lasting Power of Attorney (LPA) allows a trusted individual of your choice to make decisions on your behalf regarding your health, care or financial matters.
+A Lasting Power of Attorney (LPA) allows a trusted individual of your choice to make decisions on your behalf regarding your health, care or financial matters.
 Lasting Power of Attorney is a completely separate legal document to your Will although many people put them in place at the same time as getting their Will written, as part of planning for the future.

 There are two different Powers of Attorney available – one is for Property and Financial Decisions, and one is for Health and Welfare decisions.
 If you do not make Powers of Attorney whilst you have the mental capacity to do so, and you subsequently lose the ability to look after your own affairs, then the alternative is an application to the Court of Protection for the Court to appoint somebody.
 This can be very expensive, very time consuming and very stressful.